cfogelberg/voltdb-instantiator/README.md

 - No stored procedure class file loading
 - No --help or usage information provided
 - Script output is noisy
-- `loadddl` can load SQL files, but not SQL files stored in .jar files

 ## Changelog

 v0.1.0 - Initial version, `createclean` only
 v0.2.0 - Basic `loadddl` added
+v0.2.1 - `loadddl` extended to load SQL files stored in jar and zip archives

 ## License